mementodatabase/docs/script_api.md

 ### buildDefaultEntry()

-Facilitates the customization of default field values during entry creation or update events.
+Customize default field values during entry creation or update events.
-{: .fs-6 .fw-300 }
+{: .fs-5 }

 Available during 'Creating an entry' or 'Updating an entry' trigger events.
 Specifically designed for the 'Opening an Entry Edit card' phase.